No 1 New Oxford Street, London

 Client Name: Orms

 Role: Principal Designer

-The top two floors of the building have been rebuilt and a 9th floor added, these alterations sitting comfortably with the original building.
-The careful work has made it impossible to see a differentiation between the old and new, as the whole facade has been meticulously tinted to match; and new stonework has been stitched in with great care.
+The top two floors of the building have been rebuilt, and a 9th floor added, these alterations sitting comfortably with the original building.
+The careful work has made it impossible to see a differentiation between the old and new.
+The whole facade was meticulously tinted to match with new stonework stitched in with great care.

 The original building turned the corner between New Oxford Street and High Holborn with a visually delicate landmark.
-This has now been clad to its advantage, in beautiful green hexagonal tiles as the original architect intended but was not permitted to do.
-The tiles for the re-clad were sourced from Pyrolave in France, as originally intended.
+This has now been clad to its advantage in beautiful green hexagonal tiles as the original architect intended but was not permitted to do.
+The tiles for the re-clad were sourced from Pyrolave in France, as originally planned.

 Winner of ‘Best New Workspace’ at the 2019 London Planning Awards.

 Before and after images of the No 1 New Oxford Street project © Timothy Soar.